-In many cases, the LA team is hired faster than it took you to read the previous paragraph.
-You hire your cousin as the company’s lawyer and think that you might just be able to manage the finance until the yearly tax audit and that’s months away.
-Probably a bad call for a small lifestyle startup, and a terminal decision for a tech startup.
+In many cases, the L.A. team is hired faster than it took you to read the previous paragraph.
+You hire your cousin as the company's lawyer and think that you might be able to manage the finance until the yearly tax audit, and that's months away.
+Probably a bad call for a small lifestyle startup and a terminal decision for a tech startup.

-Every industry has it’s echo system, and you want your LA team to come from the eco-system.
-This is obvious from the companies they work with, the investors they represent and the people they network with.
+Every industry has its echo-system, and you want your L.A. team to come from the eco-system.
+You can identify how relevant they are by the companies and investors they represent.

-Your cousin would not know about the best incorporation structure for an early-stage tech startup, and you might miss on key grants and tax exceptions you may be entitled to.
-A strong LA team will guide you, help you, and ensure you don’t fall in the traps many others have.
+Your cousin would not know about the best incorporation structure for an early-stage tech startup, and you might miss on essential grants and tax exemptions you may be entitled to.
+A strong L.A. team will guide you, help you, and ensure you don't fall into the traps many others have.

-So you need a good LA team, but a word of warning.
-You don’t need the best LA team, or rather, you don’t need the most expensive LA team.
-Some prestigious firms prices will cause you to burn cash like it’s going out of fashion.
+So, it would help if you had an excellent L.A. team, but a word of warning.
+You don't need the best L.A. team, or rather, you don't need the most expensive L.A. team.
+Some prestigious firm's prices will cause you to burn cash like it's going out of fashion.

-You need a well balanced LA team: one that is very knowledgeable about your stage and field, but still affordable.
-A good rule of thumb is that if your G&A is more than 20% of your total P&L, you probably should consider reducing this cost by using a different LA team.
+It would be best to have a well-balanced L.A. team: one that is very knowledgeable about your stage and field but still affordable.
+A good rule of thumb is that if your G&A is more than 20% of your total P&L, you probably should consider reducing this cost using a different L.A. team.

-By the way, I’m referring to them as the LA team just to make it easy.
-In reality, you’ll most likely engage with a legal firm and an accounting firm.
-You might hire specialists down the road such as IP lawyers, but that should not be your guiding rule at day one.
+By the way, I'm referring to them as the L.A. team to make it easy.
+In reality, you'll most likely engage with a legal firm and an accounting firm.
+You might hire specialists down the road, such as I.P. lawyers, but that should not be your guiding rule at day one.

 5. Build your startup team

-Imaging for a second you became the manager of a football team.
-You aim to take the championship in 5 years and you’re building the team from scratch.
+Imagine you became the manager of a football team.
+You aim to take the championship in 5 years, and you're building the team from scratch.
 How would you go about doing it?

 Start by planning: